-For Dual Enrollment purposes, High school students may take the placement test once a calendar year at no charge.
+For Dual Enrollment purposes, High school students may take the placement test once during a 12 month period of time at no charge.
 First time in college (FTIC), degree-seeking students may also take the placement test after high school graduation at no additional charge.
 A retest fee of $10 per sub-test is assessed.
 All retesting with either placement test (or accepting of test scores from external sources) with be in accordance with the EFSC Retest policy.
 In some instances, documentation of successful subject review is required prior to retesting.

 To be seated for test administration you must sign in, present your photo ID (Options for minors who do not have a government issued ID include an executed Alternate ID using this template) for verification and receive oral testing instructions before beginning the placement test.